-The Government set a target for all UK homes and businesses to have access to a Basic Broadband Service (at least 2mbps download speed) by the end of 2015.
-To do this, they made available the option of a subsidised basic broadband installation for eligible properties.
+The Government set a target for all UK homes and businesses to have access to a basic broadband service (at least 2Mpbs download speed) by the end of 2015.
+To do this, they made available the option of a subsidised basic broadband installation for eligible properties, which is still available.

 This national scheme will contribute towards the cost of equipment and installation of a satellite / wireless broadband connection.
 Customers will be able to choose from a range of options including packages with higher speeds or greater monthly data caps.

 - The property must be in the e-Sussex area (East Sussex, Brighton and Hove)